neaspec designs, manufactures and distributes advanced nanoscale optical imaging & spectroscopy microscopes.

 neaSNOM combines the best of two worlds – the nanoscale resolution of atomic force microscopy (AFM) with the analytical power of visible, infrared and even THz imaging & spectroscopy.
-At a spatial resolution of only 10nm the method only requires standard AFM sample preparation.
+At a spatial resolution of only 10nm, the method only requires standard AFM sample preparation and is non-destructive.
 This opens a new era for modern nano-analytical applications such as chemical nano-identification (IR), nano-plasmonic field mapping (VIS & IR) or free charge carrier nano-mapping (THz).

 First product launch in 2009:

-- neaspec launches the 1st generation of the neaSNOM microscope based on the ground-breaking PH-detection core-technology
+- neaspec launches the 1st generation of the neaSNOM microscope based ground-breaking background-filtering techniques

-- In parallel, a PH detection module optimized for single-line lasers is launched allowing visible, infrared and even THz imaging with single-line lasers at 20nm spatial resolution
+- A detection module optimized for single-line lasers is launched allowing visible, infrared and even THz imaging with single-line lasers at 20nm spatial resolution

 Innovations in 2010:

 - The 2nd generation of the neaSNOM microscope is launched offering even better reliability & usability